Azure/azure-functions-nodejs-library/README.md

 ### Contributing to type definitions

 The type definitions are located in the `types` folder.
-Any changes should be applied directly to `./types/index.d.ts`.
-Please make sure to update the tests in `./types/index.test.ts` as well.
+Please make sure to update the tests in `./test/types/index.test.ts` as well.